krlospelaez/js-fixtures/README.markdown

     $('#my-fixture').myTestedPlugin();
     expect($('#my-fixture')).to...;

 By default, fixtures are loaded from `spec/javascripts/fixtures`.
-You can configure this path: `fixtures.fixturesPath = 'my/new/path';`.
+You can configure this path: `fixtures.path = 'my/new/path';`.

 Your fixture is being loaded into an iframe container that is automatically added to the DOM (If you _REALLY_ must change id of this container, try: `fixtures.containerId = 'my-new-id';` in your test runner).
 To make tests fully independent, make sure to clean up after your fixtures with `fixtures.cleanUp`.
-Also, fixtures are internally cached by the Fixture module, so you can load the same fixture file in several tests without penalty to your test suite's speed.
+Also, fixtures are internally cached, so you can load the same fixture file in several tests without penalty to your test suite's speed.

 Several methods for loading fixtures are provided: